Timothy A. DeVol, CHP

 Faculty Overview

-Dr. DeVol’s research interests are in the areas of radiological environmental measurements, environmental health physics, statistical methods, homeland security, radioactive material process monitoring, and in-situ and field-portable analytical instrumentation for radioactive environmental contaminant quantification.
+Dr. DeVol’s research interests are in radiological environmental measurements, environmental health physics, homeland security and radiochemical separations.

 Current research projects include: